 Cap and Gown-Students who participate in the graduation ceremony must order caps and gowns from either College Bookstore.
-This fee is non-refundable.
+This fee is subject to change.
+This fee is nonrefundable.

 Challenge Examination-A fee of \$50 is charged for challenge examinations listed in various program information sections throughout this catalog (but not to challenge placement in English, mathematics, or reading).